Degrassi season 12

-The twelfth season of Degrassi, a Canadian serial teen drama television series, premiered on July 16, 2012, concluded on June 21, 2013, and consists of 40 episodes.
+The twelfth season of the Canadian teen drama television series Degrassi, formerly known as Degrassi: The Next Generation, premiered on July 16, 2012, concluded on June 21, 2013, and consists of 40 episodes.
 Although only three school years have passed in the story timeline since season six, season twelve is set in the spring semester in the years it aired.
 Writers have been able to use a semi-floating timeline, so that the issues depicted are modern for their viewers.
 This season again depicts the lives of a group of high school freshmen, sophomores, juniors, and seniors as they deal with some of the challenges and issues that teenagers face such as homophobia, theft, religion, sexual harassment, dysfunctional families, peer pressure, pregnancy scares, stress, self image, self-injury, suicide, drug use, burglary, parenthood, depression, grief and relationships.

 This season continues the telenovela/soap opera format that began in season 10, with new episodes premiering four days a week, for the first five weeks.
 MuchMusic announced renewing the series for a twelfth season in June 2011.
 The series' American broadcaster, TeenNick, announced a summer run, following the season 11 finale.
 Production for the season began on February 27, 2012, at Epitome Pictures' studios in Toronto, Ontario.
 The first 20 episodes were promoted as Degrassi Showdown.

 Cast

 The twelfth season has twenty-seven actors receiving star billing with twenty-three of them returning from the previous season.
-Returning cast members include:
+Joining the main cast are Sarah Fisher (Becky), Craig Arnold (Luke), Demetrius Joyette (Dallas) and Dylan Everett (Campbell), replacing Spencer Van Wyck (Wesley).